RayZhhh/py-adtools/README.md

 The evaluation framework ensures that even if the code contains errors, infinite loops, or attempts to access system resources, your main application remains safe and responsive.

+## 4 License

+This project is licensed under the **MIT License**.
+See the [LICENSE](./LICENSE) file for details.

+## 5 Contact & Feedback

+If you have any questions, encounter bugs, or have suggestions for improvement, please feel free to [open an issue](https://github.com/RayZhhh/py-adtools/issues) or contact us.
+Your contributions and feedback are highly appreciated!